ai4ce/TF-VPR/README.md

 # Note

 I kept almost everything not related to tensorflow as the original implementation.
-You can check each method for each branch The main differences are:
+You can check each method for each branch!!!!!!!!!!!
+The main differences are:
 * Multi-GPU support
 * Configuration file (config.py)